diszell2008/Swar-Chives-Plot-Manager/README.md

 This plot manager works based on the idea of jobs.
 Each job will have its own settings that you can configure and customize.
 No two drives are unique so this will provide flexibility for your own constraints and requirements.

-### chia_location
+### chives_location

-This is a single variable that should contain the location of your chia executable file.
+This is a single variable that should contain the location of your chives executable file.
 This is the blockchain executable.

-* Windows Example: `C:\Users\<USERNAME>\AppData\Local\chia-blockchain\app-1.1.2\resources\app.asar.unpacked\daemon\chia.exe`
+* Windows Example: `C:\Users\<USERNAME>\AppData\Local\chives-blockchain\app-1.1.900\resources\app.asar.unpacked\daemon\chives.exe`
-* Linux Example: `/usr/lib/chia-blockchain/resources/app.asar.unpacked/daemon/chia`
+* Linux Example: `/usr/lib/chives-blockchain/resources/app.asar.unpacked/daemon/chives`
-* Another Linux Example: `/home/swar/chia-blockchain/venv/bin/chia`
+* Another Linux Example: `/home/swar/chives-blockchain/venv/bin/chives`

-### backend

-This is where you signify if you are using Chia or the MadMax binary files for plotting.

 ### manager